supaglue-labs/supaglue/docs/docs/tutorial.md

    supaglue syncs list --customer-id user1
    ```

-   You should see that the Accounts sync is enabled from the switch, and that it was last run recently.
+   You should see that the Accounts sync is enabled from the switch, that it was last run recently and that it's scheduled to run in the future.

    ```supaglue syncs list --customer-id user1
    ℹ Info: Syncs for customer user1